Think you know worms? Get the facts about intestinal worms in your dog or cat.

 Fact: Heartworms can kill.

-• Deadly heartworms are transmitted to your dog via infected mosquitoes.
+- Deadly heartworm is transmitted to your dog via infected mosquitoes.

-• Unlike other worms, heartworms travel in the bloodstream and live in the heart and surrounding blood vessels for up to seven years – growing up to 27 cm in length.
+- Unlike other worms, adult heartworms can live in the heart and surrounding blood vessels for up to seven years – growing up to 30 cm in length.

-• Symptoms of heartworm in dogs include coughing, weakness, decreased appetite, shortness of breath, swollen abdomen, fainting, tiredness, behavioural changes and sudden death.
+- Symptoms of heartworm in dogs include coughing, weakness, decreased appetite, shortness of breath, swollen abdomen, fainting, fatigue, and occasionally sudden death.

 Myth: Cats do not need heartworm protection.